 How your rifle is bedded has a lot to do with how accurate it will be.
 If you are getting a vertical stringing in your groups more than likely your rifle is poorly bedded.
 This means there are tolerance and movement when fired.
 These little movements of the receiver can be impossible to see or feel, but even a slight movement can degrade accuracy.
 Bedding the receiver can be a simple and inexpensive task that requires some epoxy.

-I won’t go into too much detail of the process, but you need to find a specialized firearm epoxy.
+I won’t go into too much detail about the process, but you need to find a specialized firearm epoxy.
 This includes liquids like Acraglas gel, which is easy to find on most gun accessory websites.
 You’ll need to disassemble your rifle to apply the epoxy, and follow the manual to a T. This epoxy style bedding is known as glass bedding and is a good method to accurize your rifle.

 Crowning refers to the barrel and how it is crowned.
 Crowning can affect how gas exits the barrel, which affects the accuracy of the round.
 If you ever decide to trim the barrel of your Mosin Nagant you’ll need to invest in a gunsmith to crown your rifle.
 Crowning is not something you want to do by yourself and is more than affordable for a competent gunsmith to do.
 Even a slight trim and a target crown can lend a lot of consistency to a Mosin platform.

-An accurate firearm makes a happy shooter, and an accurate Mosin Nagant makes an a broke shooter a happy shooter.
+An accurate firearm makes a happy shooter, and an accurate Mosin Nagant makes a broke shooter a happy shooter.
 The Mosin is such an affordable platform one can actually screw it up and not worry much about ruining a rifle.
 The Mosin Nagant is an excellent rifle for those looking to experiment and learn how to accurize a weapon.
-Not only that but the one of the main joys of a Mosin is making it better, making it more fun to shoot, more accurate, and more versatile.
+Not only that but one of the main joys of a Mosin is making it better, making it more fun to shoot, more accurate, and more versatile.
 Accurizing a Mosin Nagant isn’t necessary but it can do wonders for rifle life longevity.